bufbuild-ru/docs/docs/bsr/admin/user-account/index.md

 # Manage your user account

 A Buf account grants you access to Buf Schema Registry repositories and allows you to explore the available modules.
-You'll also need a Buf account to share modules on the Buf Schema Registry.If you haven't already, [sign up](https://buf.build/signup).
+You'll also need a Buf account to share modules on the Buf Schema Registry.

+If you haven't already, [sign up](https://buf.build/signup).
 You'll see several login options, including Google, GitHub, and traditional email and password.
-Next, you'll receive a verification email and need to verify your email address by clicking the link inside.After you've successfully verified, select a username and complete your registration.
+Next, you'll receive a verification email and need to verify your email address by clicking the link inside.

+After you've successfully verified, select a username and complete your registration.
 If successful, you'll see that you're logged in and that your username displays in the upper right-hand corner.

 ## Updating your profile